ProjectRogueOne/tpp-reference-server/README.md

 * Authenticating with the server.
 * List ASPSP Authorization and Resource Servers - actual & simulated based on ENVs.
-* Transform client requests into backend ASPSP API requests.
+* Proxy requests for upstream backend [ASPSP Read/Write APIs](https://www.openbanking.org.uk/read-write-apis/).

 ### Authenticating with the server.